galasa-dev/cli/README.md

 This value can be overridden using the `GALASA_HOME` environment variable.

+The `--galasahome` command-line flag can override the `GALASA_HOME` environment variable on a call-by-call basis.

 Note: If you change this to a non-existent and/or non-initialised folder path, then you will have to create and re-initialise the folder using the `galasactl local init` command again.
 That command will respect the `GALASA_HOME` variable and will create the folder and initialise it were it not to exist.